Genivia/ugrep-indexer/README.md

 The *ugrep-indexer* utility recursively indexes files to accelerate recursive grepping.

-*Note: this is a 0.9 beta version of a new generation of "monotonic indexers", subject to change and improvements based on experiments and user feedback.
+*Note: this is a 0.9 beta version of a new generation of "monotonic indexers".
+This release is subject to change and improvements based on experiments and user feedback.
 Regardless, this implementation has been extensively tested for correctness.
 Additional features and performance improvements are planned.*

 [ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.

-Index-based search can be significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, then indexing will speed up search.
+Index-based search can be significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, i.e. "cold", then indexing will speed up search.
 Therefore, it helps to speed up searching files that weren't recently accessed.
 On the other hand, if files are already cached in RAM, because files were read recently, then indexing will not necesarily speed up search, obviously.
 See also Q&A below.

 If any files and directories were changed after indexing, then searching will always search these additions and changes made to the file system by comparing